 membership with advancement to member grades of the Australian Institute of

 Quantity Surveyors (AIQS) after assessment of professional competence.
 The

 program is internationally accredited with the Chartered Institute of Builders

 (CIOB).
 Further, this degree satisfies one of the requirements for NSW

-Builder’s licence through fair trading, which is the educational qualification
+Builder’s licence through fair trading, which is the educational degree

-Graduates of this course can look forward to career opportunities as a:
+Graduates of this program can look forward to career opportunities as a:

 - Construction manager

 - Quantity surveyor

 - Building surveyor